MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-howitworks.md

 ---
 title: Overview of how Microsoft Entra authentication strength works in a Conditional Access policy
-description: Learn how admins can use a Conditional Access Policy to require specific authentication combinations to access a resources.
+description: Learn how admins can use a Conditional Access Policy to require specific authentication combinations to access a resource.

 services: multi-factor-authentication
 ms.service: active-directory